An Introduction to German Artist August Macke

 One of his last paintings, Farewell, depicts the gathering gloom of war.
 In retrospect, the image radiates foreboding.
 We know how it all played out, with over 8.5 million dead when the Armistice was signed in 1918.
 Macke was among those extinguished in that stupid, wasteful conflict.

 Tragically, Macke wasn't conscripted but volunteered in the first week of the war to serve as a German infantryman.
 Perhaps he was caught up in the general nationalist fervor that burst forth at the outbreak of the war.
 Most likely, everyone expected the conflict to last only a few months.
 That's what had happened before, in 1870-1871, for example, and that's what would happen this time.
-Wars were supposed to be quick and decisive affairs.
+Modern wars were supposed to be quick and decisive affairs.

 But the Great War was different; it was a meat grinder, decimating an entire generation of Europe's young men.
 Macke died on 26 September 1914 before the horror of prolonged trench warfare set in.
 He was spared that, at least.
 His dear friend and fellow artist Franz Marc was also killed two years later at the Battle of Verdun.

 The colors in Farewell are muted with shadows looming around faceless crowds.
 Gone are the sun-soaked and warm colors from Tunisia earlier that year.
-The feeling conveyed here is dark foreboding, unlike the bright and warm optimism emanating from so many of Macke's other paintings.
+The feeling conveyed here is dark and foreboding, unlike the bright and warm optimism emanating from so many of Macke's other paintings.

 It's a shame that the world lost an artist like August Macke when he was just hitting his creative stride.
 Who knows what masterpieces were never created because he died pointlessly in that futile war?